kryzp/magpie/README.md

 - implement a render graph system!
 - bindless material rendering
 - hdr resolve tonemapper should be compute shader
+- "vulkan backend" needs to be changed into "device"
+- "backbuffer" needs to be changed into "swapchain"
+  - double-ended queue implementation is broken (see render target)

 BACKBURNER:
 - volumetrics